vyos/vyos-documentation/docs/vpn/wireguard.rst

 system.

-You will also need the public key of your peer as well as the network(s) you want to tunnel (allowed-ips) to configure a wireguard tunnel.
+You will also need the public key of your peer as well as the network(s) you want to tunnel (allowed-ips) to configure a WireGuard tunnel.
 The public key below is always the public key from your peer, not your local one.

 **local side**